Telemedical consult is one of the most important core capabilities in a prolonged field care situation.

 If you sit on a patient long enough, infection has a greater chance of taking hold and progressing to sepsis, or you may receive a patient who has already been sick for days.
-Doc Jaybon walks us through the full spectrum from infection and SIRS to sepsis, shock and death.
+Doc Jabon Ellis walks us through the full spectrum from infection and SIRS to sepsis, shock and death.
 Despite firm CoTCCC and … Continue reading Podcast Episode 19: Sepsis

 Effectively taking away pain can be one of the most important things you can do as a medic.
 It will enable you to complete a life saving procedure or calm your patient enough to finish the mission.
-While the Committee on Tactical Combat Casualty Care has a great recommendation for triple option analgesia, there are … Continue reading Podcast Episode 13: Ketamine and Pharmacology SOMSA 2016 Pre Conference Lab Talk”
+While the Committee on Tactical Combat Casualty Care has a great recommendation for triple option analgesia, there are … Continue reading Podcast Episode 13: Ketamine and Pharmacology SOMSA 2016 Pre Conference Lab Talk

 Crush injuries are difficult to manage in the best of circumstances.
 In an austere environment by a practitioner with little to no experience they can be overwhelming.
 In deciding which problem to address in depth first, crush syndrome seemed to be a great choice.
-The Clinical Practice Guideline is well on it's way to being … Continue reading Podcast Episode 12: Crush Syndrome From a Prolonged Field Care Perspective”
+The Clinical Practice Guideline is well on it's way to being … Continue reading Podcast Episode 12: Crush Syndrome From a Prolonged Field Care Perspective

 The following video podcast was recorded live at the JSOMTC during the July 21 2016 weekly Joint Trauma System Teleconference.
 Dr. Doug Powell talks about providing critical care in austere environments.
-Continue reading “Podcast Episode 11: Beyond the Golden Hour: Austere Critical Care in Future Operating Environments
+He has been answering tough questions that medics have been asking the Prolonged Field Care Working Group for over 2 years as he simultaneously … Continue reading Podcast Episode 11: Beyond the Golden Hour: Austere Critical Care in Future Operating Environments

 I hate hearing about other guys who have had to reinvent the wheel when there is so much to draw from already.
 I was initially going to record this as a podcast but quickly realized that there was far too much lost without showing the specific charts and checklists to which I was referring.
-If … Continue reading PFC Video Lecture Series Ep 1: Documentation in PFC”
+If … Continue reading PFC Video Lecture Series Ep 1: Documentation in PFC